Why Write a Manifesto Now

 What We Believe

 1. The future is alive.
-Not as metaphor — as fact.
-The species that survive the next century will be the ones whose societies recognize themselves as part of a biosphere rather than tenants in it.
-Solarpunk insists on this recognition.
+Not as a figure of speech.
+The societies that come through the next century will be the ones that understand themselves as participants in a biosphere rather than tenants holding a lease on it.
+Solarpunk insists on that recognition before it insists on anything else.

 3. Beauty matters.
-A future that isn’t beautiful will not be defended.
-We do not apologize for caring how things look, feel, smell.
+A future that is not beautiful will not be defended.
+We do not apologize for caring how a place looks, or how it smells after rain.
 Aesthetic is strategy.

 7. Ancestors and descendants are present.
-We are not the first people to live here, and we will not be the last.
-Indigenous knowledge systems, traditional crafts, and ancestral foodways are not relics; they are the working answers we kept losing and rediscovering.
-Future generations are not abstract; they are the actual people who will inherit the soil we leave them.
+We are not the first people to live here and we will not be the last.
+Indigenous land management and ancestral foodways keep proving to be working answers that industrial habit discarded and is now, expensively, rediscovering.
+And the people downstream of us in time are not an abstraction.
+They will stand on whatever soil we leave them.

 What We Reject

 The doom monoculture.
-The assumption that the future must be dystopian, that imagining better is naive, that grim is sophisticated and hopeful is childish.
+The assumption that the future must be dystopian — that grim is sophisticated and hopeful is childish.
 This was always a failure of imagination dressed up as realism.
+Decades of it have not made anyone more prepared.
+They have made people tired.

 The lone-genius story.
-Solarpunk is not waiting for a single billionaire’s breakthrough to save it.
-The solutions exist already, distributed across millions of practitioners.
-The work is implementation, not invention.
+Solarpunk is not waiting on one billionaire’s breakthrough.
+The solutions already exist, distributed across millions of practitioners, most of them unfamous.
+What remains is implementation.

 Greenwashing.
 Solarpunk is not a marketing aesthetic.
 A corporation that adds vines to its rendering while continuing to extract from communities and ecosystems is not solarpunk; it is camouflage.
 We name this when we see it.